The Painful History of Ethereum Classic

 The Network Reversal and the Community Split

-Upon the discovery of the hack the community was furious, leading Vitalik Buterin, Ethereum’s creator, to do something once thought impossible – reversing the network.
+Upon the discovery of the hack, the community was furious, leading Vitalik Buterin, Ethereum’s creator, to do something once thought impossible: reverse the network.
 He undid all the transactions that occurred since the first portion of money was stolen, creating a hard fork that saw investors get their money back and cease DAO activity.
+The stolen funds were now trapped and unable to be moved.

-The idea to hard fork and develop a separate cryptocurrency was on the minds of several major parties just a few weeks after the hack.
-The parties were not acquainted with each other and had no opportunity to discuss this idea on Ethereum’s official channel as this topic was forbidden, but still the concept grew.
-From the very start it was a project managed totally by the community – the community created the name, the logo, the website content…everything.
-A week or so from the website launch, the token was added to the Poloniex exchange.
-Ethereum Classic was here.
+The idea to hard fork and develop a separate cryptocurrency utilising the old chain had been on the minds of several major parties just a few weeks after the hack, but the parties were not acquainted with each other and had no opportunity to discuss this idea on Ethereum’s official channel.
+This was because discussions of such a topic were forbidden, but the concept grew nevertheless.

-In January 2019, Ethereum Classic became the subject to a 51% attack proving once again the problems with the forked currency – irreversible transactions on the blockchain are great until your money gets irreversibly stolen by a hacker.
-While Vitalik Buterin has decided to switch Ethereum to a Proof-of-Stake model, the Ethereum Classic team have stuck resolutely with Proof-of-Work, while the last significant updates on ETC’s github repository took place in December 2018.
+In January 2019, Ethereum Classic became the subject to a 51% attack, proving once again the problems with the forked currency: irreversible transactions on the blockchain are great until your money gets irreversibly stolen by a hacker.
+While Vitalik Buterin decided to switch Ethereum to a Proof-of-Stake model, the Ethereum Classic team have stuck resolutely with Proof-of-Work, showcasing another difference in direction.

 Share